awsdocs/amazon-elasticache-docs/doc_source/redis/Replication.CreatingReplGroup.NoExistingCluster.Classic.md

 + Redis configuration variables `appendonly` and `appendfsync` are not supported on Redis version 2\.8\.22 and later\.

 **\-\-cache\-parameter\-group**
 Specify a parameter group that corresponds to your engine version\.
 If you are running Redis 3\.2\.4 or later, specify the `default.redis3.2` parameter group or a parameter group derived from `default.redis3.2` to create a Redis \(cluster mode disabled\) replication group\.
-For more information, see [Redis Specific Parameters](ParameterGroups.Redis.md)\.
+For more information, see [Redis\-specific parameters](ParameterGroups.Redis.md)\.

 **\-\-engine**
 redis